-Specifically, I am thinking about how you can save money by paying attention to the details in estate planning.
-I realize that estate planning is not the most interesting subject in the world but it is important, nonetheless.
-I want to help you to walk through the reasons why drafting a will is important and how it can help you to save money.
-If you have any questions about the information that I have included in today’s blog post please contact the Law Office of Bryan Fagan.
+Specifically, I am thinking about saving money by paying attention to the details in estate planning.
+I realize that estate planning is not the most interesting subject globally, but it is important, nonetheless.
+I want to help you walk through why drafting a will is important and how it can help you save money.
+If you have any questions about the information that I have included in today’s blog post, please contact the Law Office of Bryan Fagan.
 Our attorneys would be honored to help you and your family plan for your future.

 What can a will do to help you achieve financial peace?

 In your will, you can name the specific people that you want your property to go to whenever you die.
-If you pass away before your children reaching adulthood you can also name a person who will manage your property until your children are old enough to care for it themselves.
-If you are married at the time of your death you would likely name your spouse as a beneficiary to receive your property.
+If you pass away before your children reach adulthood, you can also name a person who will manage your property until you are old enough to care for it themselves.
+If you are married at the time of your death, you would likely name your spouse as a beneficiary to receive your property.
 Your spouse would likely do the same.
-The larger your estate is, the greater likelihood that you could be taxed for passing property to your family when die.
+The larger your estate is, the greater likelihood that you could be taxed for passing property to your family when you die.
 There are ways to minimize estate taxes by proper estate planning.

 Can a will set up a trust to be used after your passing?

 A will can set up a trust which can help to hold your property for the benefit of your children.
 In most cases, you would set up a trust to be maintained by a person named a trustee.
-That trustee would likely be a family member or other trusted individual who would be able to keep track of all property within the trust to maintain it the best way possible for the benefit of the beneficiaries of the trust.
-If you are married, your spouse would include mirror language in his or her will to establish the same trust if both you and your spouse die at the same time.
+That trustee would likely be a family member or other trusted individual who would be able to keep track of all property within the trust to maintain it the best way possible for the benefit of the trust's beneficiaries.
+If you are married, your spouse would include mirror language in their will to establish the same trust if both you and your spouse die at the same time.

 What does a will have to be fully executed?

 Just like final orders in a family law case, your will must bear certain characteristics to be enforceable.
 Without these characteristics, the will is not worth the paper that it was printed on.
-To avoid putting your family into a situation where time and expense need to be paid to get to the bottom of what your desires were with your property then you should take care to ensure that you have fulfilled the obligations that the State of Texas has placed on wills.
+To avoid putting your family into a situation where time and expense need to be paid to get to the bottom of your desires with your property, you should take care to ensure that you have fulfilled the obligations that the State of Texas has placed on wills.

 Must your will be in writing?

 The State of Texas honors handwritten or holographic wills.
 The Texas Estates Code contains the requirements for holographic wills beginning by telling us that the holographic will must be completely in your handwriting.
-This means that if you start the will and get halfway through you cannot pass it over to your brother for him to complete.
-This is true even if you are sitting right next to him and tell him exactly what to write.
+This means that if you start the will and get halfway through, you cannot pass it over to your brother for him to complete.
+This is true even if you sit next to him and tell him exactly what to write.
 You must write every word by hand if that is your intent.

-Here is the nice part, though: a handwritten will does not have to be done on legal paper.
-Grab a napkin and a marker and you have the beginnings of a valid will.
-Note that once you start a handwritten will you can’t switch to typing the rest out if your hand gets tired.
+Here is the nice part: a handwritten will does not have to be done on legal paper.
+Grab a napkin and a marker, and you have the beginnings of a valid will.
+Note that once you start a handwritten will, you can’t switch to typing the rest out if your hand gets tired.
 It needs to be completely in your handwriting.
 Are there any magic words that must be included in your handwritten will to show that you have the intent to pass down your property to a person or other entity?
 If you include the phrase: "This is my testament," then you are probably in the clear as far as that requirement is concerned.

 Most people nowadays choose to type a will out rather than write it out longhand.
-This is a reflection of not only the ease with which most people use computers compared to generations past but also regarding how much easier it is for the will to be enforceable and valid when it is written on a computer rather than handwritten.
+This is a reflection of the ease with which most people use computers compared to generations past and how much easier it is for the will to be enforceable and valid when written on a computer rather than handwritten.
 Many persons who want to have a will drafted will choose to hire an attorney to represent them.
 This accomplishes a couple of things that can help your family to save money over the long term.

 For one, hiring an experienced estate planning attorney will allow you to feel confident that your will would hold up in court if it were to be challenged.
 The last thing you want is to pass away with a will that is not valid or enforceable.
 That would mean that all the time you spent drafting the document was pointless.
-If at the end of writing the will it is not enforceable then you may as well not have spent the time drafting it in the first place.
+If it is not enforceable at the end of writing the will, then you may as well not have spent the time drafting it in the first place.

 That isn’t to say that a will cannot be typed out by you, your spouse, or your child.
 You can surely dictate a will to someone who can type it out for you.
 That happens all the time.
 I have done this for relatives of mine.
 However, this does not mean that you should immediately go to your daughter-in-law to draft your will before considering an attorney to do the job.
-Again, hiring an attorney may cost you some money in the short run but in the long run, it can save you and your family money.
-More importantly, it can help to ensure that your property is handled the way that you want it to at the time of your passing.
+Again, hiring an attorney may cost you some money in the short run, but it can save you and your family money in the long run.
+More importantly, it can help ensure that your property is handled the way you want it to at the time of your passing.

 You must sign the will, no matter if the rest of the document was written by a computer’s word processor.
 Another person (relative) may sign your will for you if you are unable.
-However, you must make it crystal clear in the document that this is being done and that you instructed the person to do so and you were present at the time of the signing.
+However, you must make it clear in the document that this is being done and that you instructed the person to do so, and you were present at the time of the signing.
 The signing must be witnessed by two other persons over the age of 14.
-Do not sign the will, take it to your neighbors and ask them to sign the will as witnesses.
-Your witnesses must watch you sign and then they must sign the document or vice versa.
+Please do not sign the will; take it to your neighbors and ask them to sign the will as witnesses.
+Your witnesses must watch you sign, and then they must sign the document or vice versa.
 Last- do not allow a beneficiary to witness the document.
-This could present a conflict of interest type situation where your beneficiary may not be able to inherit from you if the will is contested at a later date.
+This could present a conflict of interest type situation where your beneficiary may not inherit from you if the will is contested at a later date.

 Can you change a will after it is signed?

-Once you have a will that is signed and witnessed then you should keep it someplace safe.
-A literal safe may be a good place for it, but keep in mind that if only you know the combination and then pass away this could present a problem to the person named as executor as well as for any beneficiaries under the will.
+Once you have a will that is signed and witnessed, then you should keep it someplace safe.
+A literal safe may be a good place for it, but keep in mind that if only you know the combination and then pass away, this could present a problem to the person named as executor and any beneficiaries under the will.
 So, a for the will on your bookshelf or even a secure dresser drawer would not be the worst place in the world to store your will until it comes time for it to be put to use.

 There may be changes in the will that are necessary after it is drafted.
 Life will continue to go on for you and your beneficiaries after your will is drafted.
 You may have heirs be born or pass away.
 You may gain or lose the property.
-You may even get a divorce in between the time that your will is signed and you pass away.
-All of these life events should cause you to reconsider your will and determine whether or not changes need to be made.
+You may even get a divorce between the time your will is signed and you to pass away.
+These life events should cause you to reconsider your will and determine whether or not changes need to be made.
 You will have a choice to either modify the will via what is known as a codicil or in creating a brand new document.

-What is not recommended is to take a pen and simply scratch out language that is no longer valid or current, and in the margins of your current will write down the changes that need to take place.
+What is not recommended is to take a pen and scratch out language that is no longer valid or current, and in the margins of your current, you will write down the changes that need to occur.
 This puts you in a situation where the document may not be declared valid by a court in the event of a challenge.
-In some situations, a court could hold the initial draft of the will to be valid and no honoring of the changes will occur.
-It may also be the case that the entirety of the will is not honored and that the entire document is thrown out in court.
+In some situations, a court could hold the initial draft of the will to be valid, and no honoring of the changes will occur.
+It may also be the case that the entirety of the will is not honored, and the entire document is thrown out in court.